Engagement Ring Insurance Guide

 If you are currently living with your parents, you can include engagement ring coverage to their property insurance policy.
 Although, once your fiancé says “yes”, they will need to arrange coverage under their own property policy or their parent’s.
 If you are planning to move after the wedding, don’t forget to add the engagement ring coverage to your new home policy.

 If you are interested in getting more coverage for the engagement ring, you can increase coverage with special limits.
-You can talk to an insurance agent and ask if there are different endorsements which can be purchased outside the standard offer.
+You can talk to a licensed insurance advisor and ask if there are different endorsements which can be purchased outside the standard offer.
 Make sure to ask detailed questions about how much coverage will be provided for these high-value items.

 You can also fill out our List of Property form and write down your high-value items to make sure you are purchasing the right coverages.